sghpjuikit/player/CONTRIBUTING.md

 Restrictions:
 - Widget directory name, widget package, main widget class must share the same name, which must be unique
-- Widget can have multiple source files, but mixing Kotlin and Java for same widget is not supported
+- Widget can have multiple source files, but mixing Kotlin and Java for same widget is unsupported

 ## Code style

-The project contains a shared code style in .idea/codeStyles for IDEA with definitions for auto formatting
+The project contains a shared code style in .idea/codeStyles for IDEA with definitions for auto-formatting
   - Kotlin: Follow [official style guide](https://kotlinlang.org/docs/reference/coding-conventions.html)
   - Java: It is encouraged to write any new code on Kotlin